jmank88/logmon/README.md

 [x] Every 10s, display in the console the sections of the web site with the most hits (a section is defined as being what's before the second '/' in a URL. i.e. the section for "http://my.site.com/pages/create' is "http://my.site.com/pages"), as well as interesting summary statistics on the traffic as a whole.

-Every 10s, a summary of hit counts per section is written.
+Every 10s, the total hits and a summary of hit counts per section, method, protocol, and status code is written.
-TODO more stats (method and protocol summary)

 [x] Make sure a user can keep the console app running and monitor traffic on their machine